Raak Fuga Wall Lamp – 1968 Catalogue Picture

 High-Rise (2015)

-Several big versions of the Raak Fuga wall lamp were used as a prop in the British dystopian horror film High-Rise from 2015.
+Several big versions of the Raak Fuga wall lamp were used as a set decoration in the British dystopian horror film High-Rise from 2015.
 Starring Tom Hiddleston, Jeremy Irons and Sienna Miller.
 Many lamps appear in this film.
 You can find the others over here.

 Links (external links open in a new window)